Demographics of Oklahoma: Race and ethnicity

 Ethnically, the Hispanic or Latinos (of any race) make up 11.1% of the population.
 Major ancestry groups of the Hispanic population include: 7.1% Mexican, 0.3% Puerto Rican, 0.2% Spanish, 0.2% Guatemalan, 0.1% Salvadoran, 0.1% Cuban.

 An estimated 7.4 percent of Oklahomans are African American.
 African Americans are a plurality in southeast Lawton, northeast Oklahoma City, northwest Tulsa, and portions of Muskogee.
 In Tulsa, prior to the Tulsa race massacre, the historic Black community of Greenwood was once prosperous enough to earn the nickname "the Black Wall Street" in the 1920s.

 In 2010, Oklahoma had the second-largest Native American population after California, with the highest concentration found in the Tulsa-Broken Arrow metropolitan area (8.3%).
 As a percentage of population, Oklahoma ranked fourth behind Alaska, New Mexico, and South Dakota with 8.57%.
-The large Native American population in Oklahoma is largely the result of the Trail of Tears, a series of forced relocations of Native Americans from south eastern states in the 19th century.
+The large Native American population in Oklahoma is largely the result of the Trail of Tears, a series of forced relocations of Native Americans from southeastern states in the 19th century.
+There are 283,000 Cherokee Nation citizens in Oklahoma and up to 10% of the state population are of any Cherokee descent or ancestry.

 Asian Americans and Pacific Islanders are mostly concentrated in the Oklahoma City−Norman metropolitan area.
 Oklahoma City, Norman, and Edmond, which are located within Oklahoma and Cleveland counties have sizable Vietnamese and Indian communities, as well as a significant Korean community that is present there.
 Oklahoma is also home to a large and growing Hmong (3369) and Burmese (1146) population, more than half of whom reside in the Tulsa-Broken Arrow metropolitan area.

 As of 2010, the largest ancestry groups in Oklahoma were: